MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 ## Images

 Images in mardown:

-- Similar to a link except it starts with an exclamation mark.
+- Similar to a hyperlink, except it starts with an exclamation mark.
 - The link can point to a local file in the repo or a remote URL.
 - The text in the first part is alternative text shown while the image is loading (or if fails to load.
 - Optional text can be included at the end to show on hover over.